Red Hen Publications

 The quote did sound a lot as if she could be referring to a Veil scenario.
 If your mind is geared for Veil scenarios, anyway.
 It certainly suggested that at least one of the significant players in the issue was likely to be someone who was already dead.

-And this quote was made in 2000.
+And the quote was made in 2000.
 Right after GoF came out.

 — which rather abruptly harks back to those hitherto unexplained “echoes” from the Priori Incantatum sequence of GoF, doesn’t it?